Skip to main content

 • Last training date: February 2026

-Each extracted data point is mapped to the corresponding field in the Annex IV technical documentation template.
+Every one of those data points lands in its matching field in the Annex IV technical documentation template.

 Field Mapping

-The platform maintains a mapping layer between interview questions and documentation fields.
-This mapping is many-to-many: a single interview answer can populate fields across multiple documents, and a single documentation field might draw from multiple interview answers.
+Behind the scenes sits a mapping layer that connects interview questions to documentation fields.
+It is many-to-many on purpose: one interview answer can populate fields across several documents, and one documentation field can draw on several interview answers.

 For example, your answer about training data feeds into: